tigh-latte/showoff.nvim/README.md

 ## Showoff

-Just me having a go at writing a vim plugin.
+Just me having a go at writing a neovim plugin.

 There is no reason to use this over [Screenkey](https://github.com/NStefan002/screenkey.nvim).